whu-totemdb/UBIS/README.md

   ./build_initial_index.sh -D mydataset -o false -b 10 -t float -B /path/to/base.bin -Q /path/to/query.bin
   ./build_initial_index.sh --datasetname mydata --onlyconfig false --batch 5 --vectortype float --configpath $HOME/config.ini
 ```
-An example: `./build_initial_index.sh -o true -D cohere1m -b 10 -r 10 -d 768 -c cohere1m/build_base_index.ini`.
+An example: `./build_initial_index.sh -o false -D sift1m -b 10 -r 10 -d 128 -c sift1m/build_base_index.ini`.
 Remember to modify the data paths in the script to specify your own data.

 **process.sh**: this bash script is used to run UBIS.
 Please specify the config file path and the executable file path.
 For other parameters, use `./process.sh -h` to get the information.